tirednemo/Invoice-Automation-portal/README.md

 Open the .env file in a text editor and configure the necessary environment variables, such as database connection details and PDF storage path.

 ## Step 4: Migrate the Database
 Before running the application, you need to migrate the database tables.
-Run the following command: `php artisan migrate`
+Run the following command: `php artisan migrate`\
+To auto populate the tables, run: `php artisan db:seed`

 ## Build Assets
 To start the Vite development server for automatically compiling the assets (CSS and JavaScript files), run the following command: `npm run dev`